HL7/davinci-dtr/input/pagecontent/specification.md

 If a final DTR QuestionnaireResponse includes a Coverage Information extension, the DTR Client **SHALL** associate the Coverage Information returned with the relevant Appointment, Encounter and/or Request resources and **SHALL** make the information provided in the extension available to their users for viewing.
 This might be managed with icons, flyovers, or other mechanisms as is appropriate to the workflow of the users of that DTR Client.

-#### Population
-One of the core purposes of this specification is to automate the retrieval of documentation required by the payer in a manner that reduces provider burden.

-Pre-populating answers reduces burden in two ways:
-* It reduces the time that providers or back-end staff need to spend looking through the record for information when completing forms; and
-* It eliminates issues from being introduced as part of transcription and reduces the likelihood of relevant information being missed.

-Pre-population requires that logic be embedded in the Questionnaire that identifies where in the EHR the information can be found.
-This in turn requires that the information needed be reliably locatable.

-Questionnaires **SHALL** include logic that supports population from the EHR where possible.
-Such logic **SHOULD** rely exclusively on data elements and search parameters defined either in US Core or [HRex]({{site.data.fhir.ver.hrex}}/index.html) (including simple calculations there-on - e.g., age from birthdate).
-Ideally, the design of questions in payer forms **SHOULD** consider what data is likely to be available for pre-population purposes, with an objective of minimizing provider data entry effort.

-Due to differences in workflows or information systems, clinical information **MAY** be represented in different FHIR resources or with different codes or code systems.
-Therefore, payer CQL **MAY** have to examine different resources or use value sets to find patient information.
-It is preferable to have more extensive CQL or value sets than require a user to input values that the rules were unable to find.

-DTR uses the [SDC Expression-based Population mechanism](http://hl7.org/fhir/uv/sdc/STU3/populate.html#expression-based-population) as the mechanism for populating, and specifically the use of CQL as the expression language.
-CQL **SHALL** be used when pre-populating elements using data gathered from the EHR.
-DTR clients **SHALL** handle expressions in Questionnaires denoted as either CQL or FHIRPath (which is a proper subset of CQL).
-DTR servers **SHOULD** identify inline expressions that are valid FHIRPath as FHIRPath rather than CQL.
-This will mean using the [`launchContext`](https://hl7.org/fhir/uv/sdc/STU3/StructureDefinition-sdc-questionnaire-launchContext.html), [`variable`](https://hl7.org/fhir/extensions/StructureDefinition-variable.html) and the [`initialExpression`](http://hl7.org/fhir/uv/sdc/STU3/StructureDefinition-sdc-questionnaire-initialExpression.html), [`contextExpression`](http://hl7.org/fhir/uv/sdc/STU3/StructureDefinition-sdc-questionnaire-contextExpression.html) or [`calculatedExpression`](http://hl7.org/fhir/uv/sdc/STU3/StructureDefinition-sdc-questionnaire-calculatedExpression.html) extensions together with logic in [Libraries](http://hl7.org/fhir/R4/library.html) referenced by the [`cqf-library`](https://hl7.org/fhir/extensions/StructureDefinition-cqf-library.html) extension to help populate the QuestionnaireResponse.

-Further guidance on writing the necessary CQL can be found at ['Use of CQL'](specification.html#use-of-cql) later in this guide.

 #### Provider Attestation
 In some cases, if there isn't specific data that can be retrieved computably from the EHR, it **MAY** be sufficient for a payer to merely have an attestation by the provider that certain documentation exists, that a certain patient condition exists, or that certain actions have been completed.
 This can be represented in a Questionnaire as a simple boolean or choice question where the text describes what the user is attesting to.
 Payers **SHOULD** design questionnaires to support attestation rather than discrete data where this is sufficient for the business requirements.